WellthCare

 What About Switching From a Traditional Plan to a Self-Funded Model?

-Open enrollment is also the moment when some employers transition from fully insured (BUCA-Blue Cross, United, Cigna, Aetna) plans to self-funded alternatives.
-If your employer is considering a move to a fully aligned, transparent system like WellthCare Complete™, they’ll typically use the open enrollment period to:
+Open enrollment is also when some employers switch from fully insured plans—Blue Cross, United, Cigna, Aetna, etc.—to self-funded alternatives.
+If your employer is considering a move to a fully aligned, transparent system like WellthCare Complete™, they'll typically use open enrollment to:

 • Share the Readiness Index™—a data-driven report showing real savings from past behavior